ralna/GALAHAD/doc/C/rst-dir/sha_functions.rst

 		int* m
 	)

-Analsyse the sparsity structure of $H$ to generate informationn that will be used when estimating its values.
+Analsyse the sparsity structure of $H$ to generate information that will be used when estimating its values.

 .. rubric:: Parameters: